Skip to main contentSkip to main navigation

 Wilhelma is the only zoological-botanical garden in Germany and one of the most biodiverse zoos in the world.
 Promoting domestic and global biodiversity, botanical collections and scientific research work are among our most important missions.

-With around 1,8 million visitors a year (2023), Wilhelma is also one of Baden-Württemberg's most popular leisure facilities and one of the most visited zoos in Germany.
+With more than 1,8 million visitors a year (2024), Wilhelma is also one of Baden-Württemberg's most popular leisure facilities and one of the most visited zoos in Germany.

 From our mission statement: